intel-lab-lkp/linux/Documentation/admin-guide/device-mapper/statistics.rst

 request and process statistics for the same DM device without stepping on each other's data.

-The creation of DM statistics will allocate memory via kmalloc or fallback to using vmalloc space.
+The creation of DM statistics will allocate memory via kmalloc_objs() or fallback to using vmalloc space.
 At most, 1/4 of the overall system memory may be allocated by DM statistics.
 The admin can see how much memory is used by reading: